 What did you say when you were blacked out?
 Did you make a fool of yourself?
 What about that secret that you swore never to tell – did you let that slip?
-Or did you insult someone else or make him or her feel uncomfortable?
+Or did you insult someone else or make them feel uncomfortable?
 Who spoke with you or saw you?
 Is there a recording or pictures?

 If you can still recall some memories or if you have a hazy idea of what happened, you’re still not in the clear.
-As long as you struggle to remember what happens after you drink, there’s a good chance that you are abusing alcohol.
-If you’re drinking enough alcohol that it affects your brain, it can’t be healthy for you.
+As long as you struggle to remember what happens after you drink, there’s a good chance that you are abusing alcohol and should seek professional treatment.

 Someone who has a good relationship with alcohol or who doesn’t have a drinking problem will clearly remember what happened after they’ve started drinking.
 They won’t need someone else to remind them.
 This is normal, and this is healthy.
-Anything else could indicate that they have a problem.
+Anything else could indicate that there is a problem.

 2. Blackouts Are Affecting Your Relationships

-If you’re a social drinker with a tendency to blackout, then your friends, family or even colleagues have probably seen you in this state.
+If you’re a social drinker who tends to blackout, then your friends, family, or even colleagues have probably seen you in this state.
 Heavy alcohol consumption and blackouts affect everyone differently.
-You may, for instance, seem totally normal to everyone around you at the time, even though you don’t remember the experience at all.
-If you spent this time with people you love and enjoy, this can be devastating.
+You may, for instance, seem normal to everyone around you at the time, even though you don’t remember the experience at all.
+If you spend this time with people you love and enjoy, this can be devastating.
 You’ve robbed yourself of memories with these people you care about.

-But no matter what kind of person you are, blackouts can be frightening because they can turn you into someone elseentirely.
+Blackouts can be frightening because they can turn you into someone else entirely.
 Your personality, demeanor, and decision-making skills can all change drastically under the influence of alcohol.

 Negative behaviors associated with alcohol blackouts include:

-Acting inappropriately toward your friends or — worse yet — your coworkers
+- Acting inappropriately toward your friends or coworkers

 These embarrassing blackout behaviors can have a lasting negative effect on your interpersonal relationships.
 It’s difficult to make amends for your blackout drunk actions when it’s impossible to remember what you did.
 This can cause feelings of guilt and confusion.
 Not to mention, it makes you less likely to be invited to future social gatherings.